What is GDP? How GDP of India is calculated

 Key points to remember regarding GDP of India

-Who is responsible for GDP of India data collection
+Who is responsible for GDP of India Data Collection?

-The Central Statistics Office (CSO), under the Ministry of Statistics and Program Implementation(MoSPI), is the responsible authority for macroeconomic data gathering and statistical record keeping.
+The Central Statistics Office (CSO) operates under the Ministry of Statistics and Programme Implementation (MoSPI).
+It is responsible for gathering macroeconomic data.
+The CSO also maintains statistical records.

 GDP = C+G+I+NX(Exports-Imports)